top of page

 Snack area

-The children wash their hands with soap and water and help a member of staff to prepare the fruit and vegetables supplied by our families.
-The children use blunt knives, chopping boards, spoons, colanders and their fingers to wash, peel and chop the snack.
-This develops their fine-motor skills as well as providing a perfect opportunity to use mathematical language, colour recognition and discuss the importance of healthy eating and 'sometimes' food and oral hygiene.
+We choose our 'handy helpers' at Circle Time who help a member of staff to prepare the fruit and vegetables supplied by our families.
+The children use blunt knives, chopping boards, spoons and colanders to wash, peel and chop the snack.
+This develops their fine-motor skills as well as providing a perfect opportunity to use mathematical language, colour recognition and discuss the importance of healthy eating and oral hygiene.

 Eating Watermelon